highercomve/serverless-starter-kit/README.md

     // if and error need to be log on cloudwatch the callback function takes the error has first parameter }
 ```

-### TODO -> This is already done
-Build a shell script for deploy preparation, this mean

-- run babel build insert the babel process files inside dist/src
-- move handler.js to dist
-- move serverless.yml to dist
-- move package.json and yarn.lock to dist
-- run yarn inside dist
-- and run the serverless deploy script for the selected environments, most accept
-    - `yarn deploy production`
-    - `yarn deploy production stage`
-    - `yarn deploy production stage dev`
-    - `yarn deploy dev`
-    - or `yarn deploy` that will deploy en every environment